cylc/cylc-doc/src/user-guide/installing-workflows.rst

 This chapter will demonstrate how to install a workflow from an arbitrary location, called a :term:`source directory`.
-``cylc install`` will create a new directory in the :term:`run directory` for each installation of a workflow.
+``cylc install`` will create a new directory in the :term:`cylc run directory` for each installation of a workflow.

 .. _Install-Workflow: